ahopgood/Vagrant-Puppet/modules/jenkins/README.markdown

 [CentOS Known Issues](#CentOS_known_issues)
 [Ubuntu Known Issues](#Ubuntu_known_issues)

+Some modules (gitCredentials) require the `hiera` class.
+Currently this has two impacts:
+ 1. The hiera config file needs to be specified as `puppet apply --parser=future --hiera-config=/etc/puppet/hiera.yaml init.pp` to override the default of `~/.puppet/hiera.yaml`.
+ 2. It will require **two** runs of the manifest to ensure that the hiera files are generated in the correct location.
+At some point in the future this will be broken out into a separate manifest call to be run prior as a setup step.

 ### Credentials.xml
 How is the github token encrypted?
 Using a secret specific to the jenkins install.